sameer2800/Lightoj-Solutions/README.md

 W - stands for winning , L stands for loosing and number represents number of marbles present.

+##solution 1053 :

+A simple problem based on Pythagorean theorem.
+Pythagoras's theorem, is a fundamental relation in Euclidean geometry among the three sides of a right triangle.
+It states that the square of the hypotenuse is equal to the sum of the squares of the other two sides.

+hypo ^ 2 =  side ^ 2 + side ^2

+hypotenuse is larger than other two sides.
+In given 3 sides we can find maximum number and we can say that thoes are righttriangle sides or not by checking above theorm.

+##solution 1069:

+A simple problem based on addition , substration , multiplication operations.

+We'll be calculating whole traveling time of the lift after that adding to total operations time.

 ##solution 1078 :